-SNHA has secured private gifts and public grants for acquisition and start-up costs of the Chief Uncas.
-Income from tours, charters, sponsors, and donations will fund annual operating expenses and maintenance.
-Your gift will help ensure the longterm care of this unique and historic vessel.
+SNHA secured grants and private gifts to purchase and prepare the Chief Uncas for U.S. Coast Guardcertified passenger tours on the Susquehanna Income from tours, charters, sponsors, and donations funds ongoing operating costs and maintenance.
+We welcome donor contributions to ensure long-term care of this historic vessel.